awsdocs/aws-java-developer-guide/doc_source/setup-install.rst

 * a suitable :ref:`Java Development Environment<java-dg-java-env>`.

 * An AWS account and access keys.
-For instructions, see :doc:`getting-started-signup`.
+For instructions, see :doc:`signup-create-iam-user`.

 * AWS credentials (access keys) set in your environment or using the shared (by the AWS CLI and other SDKs) credentials file.
 For more information, see :doc:`setup-credentials`.